 Our staff is trained on SUID (SIDS) to reduce the risk of Sudden Unexpected Infant Death.
 For infants, we follow the individual sleeping pattern for each infant under our care.
-Sleeping infants will be placed on their back.
+Sleeping infants younger than 12 months will be placed on their back, without the use of any infant sleep positioners (unless ordered by a physician).
 No other alternative positions are allowed in our center.
 Our staff will supervise sleeping children in accordance with requirements for both visual and auditory supervision.
 We do not allow any cot or crib sharing at our centers.